$2$-Modular Matrices

 For each integer $r \ge 2$, let $T'_r$ denote the simplification of the matroid obtained by projecting $M(K_{r+2})$ by an element corresponding to the modular cut of Proposition~\ref{T'_r}.
 It is not hard to see that the matrix $A'_r$ can be obtained from the real matrix $[I_{r+1} | D_{r+1} | v]$ by pivoting on the first entry of the last column, deleting the first row and last column, and then deleting one column from each of the two parallel pairs.
 Thus, $A'_r$ represents $T'_r$ over $\bR$, and so $T'_r$ is a $2$-modular matroid by Lemma~\ref{A'_r}.
 Note that $|T'_r| = |M(K_{r+2})| - 2 = {r + 2 \choose 2} - 2$.
 The matroids $T_r$ and $T'_r$ are likely the unique simple rank-$r$ $2$-modular matroids of size ${r + 2 \choose 2} - 2$ for $r \ge 5$, but this seems difficult to prove. \end{section}

-\begin{section}{Duality and Excluded Minors} In this section, we find several excluded minors for $\cM_2$, and show that $\cM_2$ is closed under duality.
-We rely on the following result.
+\begin{section}{Duality and Excluded Minors} In this section, we find several excluded minors for $\cM_2$, show that $\overline \cM_2 = \cM_2$, and present a proof showing that $\cM_{\Delta}$ is closed under duality for each positive integer $\Delta$.
+We make use of the following result.

 \begin{lemma} Let $A$ be a $2$-modular representation of a rank-$r$ matroid $M$, and let $e$ be a non-loop of $M$ that labels the first column of $A$.
-Then there is a $2$-modular matrix $A'$ of the form $[I_r | X]$ whose first column is labeled by $e$ such that $A'$ is obtained from $A$ by elementary row operations and column swaps. \end{lemma} \begin{proof} Let $A$ be a rank-$r$ matrix with first column label $e$ so that the lemma fails for $(A, e)$ and $r$ is minimal.
-Then $r \ge 2$.
-We may assume that $A$ has $r$ rows.
-Let $A_1$ be obtained from $A$ by deleting a row so that the column of $A_1$ labeled by $e$ is nonzero; we may assume that we delete the last row of $A$.

-By the minimality of $r$, there is a $2$-modular matrix $A_2$ of the form $[I_{r-1} | X_2]$ whose first column is labeled by $e$ such that $A_2$ is obtained from $A_1$ by elementary row operations and column swaps.
-Perform the same columns swaps on the last row of $A$ and then append the resulting row to $A_2$ to give $A_3$.
-Let $A_4$ be the matrix obtained from $A_3$ by adding or subtracting rows to the last row so that the first $r-1$ columns each have exactly one nonzero entry.
-By dividing the last row of $A_4$ by two if necessary, we may assume that it has an entry in $\{-1, 1\}$.
-By pivoting on that entry and swapping columns, we obtain a matrix $A_5$ of the form $[I_r | X]$ that is row-equivalent to a column permutation of $A$, where the first column is labeled by $e$.
-Since row operations and dividing by two do not increase the absolute value of the determinant of any $r \times r$ submatrix, $A_5$ is $2$-modular. \end{proof}
+Then there is a $2$-modular matrix $A'$ of the form $[I_r | X]$ whose first column is labeled by $e$ such that $A'$ is obtained from $A$ by elementary row operations, column swaps, and dividing rows by two. \end{lemma} \begin{proof} We may assume that $e$ labels the first column of $A$, that $A$ has $r$ rows, and that $r \ge 2$.
+Let $B$ be a basis of $M$ containing $e$, and let $A_B$ be the corresponding submatrix of $A$.
+By performing elementary row operations, we may transform $A$ into another $2$-modular matrix in which $A_B$ is in Hermite normal form.
+If each entry on the diagonal of $A_B$ is $1$, then the lemma holds.
+Otherwise, since $A$ is $2$-modular, exactly one entry on the diagonal of $A_B$ is equal to $2$ and all the rest are equal to $1$.
+We may assume that the row of $A$ with the entry $2$ on the diagonal of $A_B$ has an entry in $\{-1, 1\}$, or else we may divide this row by $2$.
+By pivoting on that entry and swapping columns, we obtain a $2$-modular matrix of the form $[I_r | X]$, where the first column is labeled by $e$. \end{proof}

-Since row operations do not change the vector matroid, Lemma~\ref{pivot} implies that $\cM_2$ is closed under duality (see~\cite[Theorem 2.2.8]{Oxley}).